speechki-book/speechki-open-api/flows/auto.md

 #### build -> order_completed

-The system has successfully completed the record process and closed the order.
+The system completed the post-production process (building) and closed the order.

-Actions which will be started after transition:
+Actions that will be initiated after transition:

 - Webhook notification
-- Marks the order as completed
+- Turn the order into Completed status

-How makes transition - by trigger
+The transition will be initiated by the trigger

 ---